 you give yourself the chance to see all of life as an opportunity and a

-the bad things in your life are defeated or ignored.
-It is more a matter of
+bad things in your life are defeated or ignored.
+It is more a matter of where

-where you put your focus and attention.
-Pain and injustice exist in this
+you put your focus and attention.
+Pain and injustice exist in this world, but

-world, but when you focus on the gifts of your life, you gain a feeling of
+when you focus on the gifts of your life, you gain a feeling of well-being.

-capability to walk; friends who listen, care, and really hear; chocolate;
+to walk; friends who listen, care, and really hear; chocolate; food on the

-food on the table; warm jackets; a comfortable place to live; the ability to
+table; warm jackets; a comfortable place to live; the ability to read; being

-read; being able to see the beauty of nature; your health; family;
+able to see the beauty of nature; your health; family; butterflies.